MONTANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Montana.StateRecords.org is not a consumer reporting agency as defined by the Fair Credit Reporting Act (“FCRA”).
 You understand and acknowledge that these reports are NOT “consumer reports” as defined by the FCRA.
 Your access and use of a report is subject to our Terms of Service and you expressly acknowledge that you are prohibited from using this service and this report to determine an individual’s eligibility for credit, insurance, employment or any other purpose regulated by the FCRA.

-Are Montana Vital Records Open to the Public?
+Are Montana Vital Records Public?

 Vital records in Montana are open to the public.
 However, access to a record primarily depends on the record type, the year the event occurred, and the requester's statutory right.
 Typically, informational copies of a record may be made available to interested members of the public.
 The Montana Vital Statistics Code only grants eligible persons access to certified copies, including the registrant, immediate family members, and persons with legal authorization or permission to access the record.